lilamcilveen/HospitalSimulation/Readme.txt

 Purpose: The purpose of this software is to  manipulate records of patients and employees from a hospital.
 Developer & Development Date: Iqra McIlveen - March 6, 2018

+The learning purpose:
+	Use of structures and unions.
+	Declaring variables as sub elements using bit fields.
+	Formatting output in C.
+	Passing addresses by reference.

 Software organization:
 	There are 4 .c files consisting of:
 		- employee.c